keleven-uk/lazKlock/README.md

 The letter will be upper case if the key is activated, otherwise lower case.

+The application contains a Time Positions Screen.
+This allows the screen co-ordinates of the extra klocks to be manually amended.
+There is a bug [Windows feature?] where they can appear of screen i.e. where monitors are added or resolution is changed.

 The application also contains a options screen [file / Options] which allows various options [over eighty] to be set.

 NB: If the option is checked to start on windows start up, it only operates for the current user.